-That is to say, if it’s there, you’re in the game.
+That is to say, if the quality is there, you’re in the game.
 If it’s not there, consumers won’t even consider you.
-Therefore, it wasn’t something that we ever encouraged clients to actively discuss.
+Therefore, “safety” wasn’t something that we ever encouraged clients to actively discuss before the pandemic.
 But now it’s very clear, since the fear and concern about infection, the fear and concern about the safety of travel; these are issues that we absolutely need to display.

 That is a challenge and an opportunity for providers and for destinations.
 These high acuity services are indeed in increasing demand; the Google search activity and other measures clearly show that.
 So, we see two ends of the market coming back first, and this is indeed what we see happening.

 Laszlo and I talked about this as early as January last year when we conducted our first webinar on this subject.
 For many providers and for many destinations, the middle part of this marketing distribution has been the most profitable, has been the most important.
 The orthopedic procedures, knee replacements, hip replacements, the more complex cosmetic procedures.
 These have been very important service lines for many providers and many destinations.
 We see those procedures coming back, those service lines reaching recovery levels much later than either end of the market distribution.